The Beaded Path Indigenous Beading Circle

 PAST GUEST ARTISTS:

-Visit our 2024 BYOBeads page or our 2021 BYOBeads page to check out the past guest stars we’ve welcomed to this program!
+Visit our 2025 Beaded Path page, our 2024 BYOBeads page, or our 2021 BYOBeads page to check out the past guest stars we’ve welcomed to this program!

 A note to settlers interested in attending The Beaded Path: